chr15m/nostr-relay-research/XX.md

 #### `PING` / `PONG`

-Used to verify node availability and announce presence.
+Used to verify relay availability and announce presence.

 **Request:**
 ```json